Gan-Tu/CarND-Particle-Filter-2D/README.md

 **Blue Circle** is the predicted car location using the particle filter.

-## Get the Code

-You can download this folder of code [here](https://tugan0329.bitbucket.io/downloads/udacity/car/particle-filters/p8-particle-filter-2d.zip)

 ## Project Setup

 This project involves the Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)